 So, how do I cope with race day jitters?
 Positive self-talk, preparation, visualization and organization!

 A race is just another long training day in the company of a few hundred, or sometimes a few thousand, of your closest friends.
 Most anxiety comes from fear of the unknown and lots of negative self-talk.
 Reality?
 Your friends and family really don't care what your time is, whether you place or not, and the world will not end if you run a bad time!
 My patients are just amazed this old lady is still racing!
 Times are irrelevant!
 Setting high goals will just stress you out!
 Focus on running your best race that day!
 Relax!
 Have fun!
 Go into the race realizing you have nothing to lose and everything to gain.
 I treat every race as a learning experience.
 Even if you get kicked in the face in the swim and lose your goggles, get a flat tire or totally bonk on the run; you learn something you can use another day!

 There are many things you can do to stay relaxed.
 Here are just a few I have learned along the way:

-1. Be prepared!
+- Be prepared!
 Have a pre-race checklist of everything you need.
-Set out all you clothes and gear the night before and go through the list.
-This includes checking your bike tires and inflating them.
+Set out all of your clothes and gear the night before and go through the list.
+This includes checking your bike tires and inflating them, if competing in a triathalon.
 Finding a flat the morning of the race will send your heart rate through the roof.
 I set everything out on the living room floor then pack my bag.
 The bike goes on the car the night before after a thorough check.
 My nutrition is all set out and the coffee pot is prepped!

 Race day jitters can completely derail your race before it has even started.
 Don't let the negativity ruin all your hard work and preparation!
 Relax!
 Follow these tips and remember to banish the negative, and stay positive throughout the race!
 Try to have fun!
 Whether this is your first marathon or your 100th triathlon, remember to celebrate your training and have a great race!